 Many cultures and religions use essential oils in their rituals, ceremonies, and healing modalities.
 Essential oils are best known for their aromatic properties that not only please people’s smell buds but also result in mental, emotional, physical, and spiritual benefits.

 OUR ADVICE for your spiritual awakening and meditative practices: Choose the essential oil that resounds with you the most!
 It might take a few tries of different oils, but you will eventually find the best oils for you for sure.

 Ready to start your spiritual awakening journey with essential oils?
 Begin with this guide, and get to know more about our 6 best oils for spiritual awakening!

 Blogs You Might Also Love

 Cedarwood essential oil is used for spiritual grounding and purification.
 It’s also one of the best essential oils used for spiritual awakening.
 It cleanses your space, heals the present, and purifies the spirit.

-Furthermore, cedarwood removes blockages from your energetic body and aura.
+What's more, cedarwood removes blockages from your energetic body and aura.
 It purifies you emotionally by detoxifying negative energies, thoughts, worries, anxieties and fears.
-You’ll feel a refreshing cleanse inside and out as you meditate using this essential oil.
+You’ll surely feel a refreshing cleanse inside and out as you meditate using this essential oil.

 The Science of Cedarwood Essential Oil